krusi1/football-ratings/README.md

 ### Check the xG model

 Before looking at the relationship between ratings and xG, I show that actual scores are indeed centered around the xG values.
-I plot goals scoared against xG.
+I plot goals scored against xG.
 The dot size indicates the number of observation for the given instances (I will use this throughout the entire exercise).
-We expect that the fitted line has zero intercept and slope of 1 which is exatcly what the get (see the regression output below).
+We expect that the fitted line has zero intercept and slope of 1 which is exactly what the get (see the regression output below).

 <details>